dmerejkowsky/blog/content/en/post/0093-killing-unwrap.md

 We can still use the question mark operator, the ugly `Err(MyError::new(...))` is gone, and we can provide some additional context in our custom Error type.
 Epic win!

-# Example 3 - Converting to Option
+# Example 3 - Converting from Option

-This time we are calling a function that returns an `Error` and we want a `Option`.
+This time we are calling a function that returns an `Option` and we want a `Result`.

 Again, let's start with the "bad" version: